MarcWeber/vim-haxe/README.txt

 alternative way (Pathogen, manual, ...):
   See vim-haxe-addon-info.txt
   See key "dependencies".
 Install all those plugins in some (manual?) way.
+  You'll find all those plugins on my github page.

 If you have any trouble contact me.